 Before beginning a QuickBooks sync, please contact a member of the Support team who can assist you!

-QuickBooks Sync is an app for BPro that synchronizes Customers, Orders, Payments, Products, Product Categories, Payment Methods, and Taxes between BPro and a connected QuickBooks Online account.
+QuickBooks Desktop Sync is a brand new app for BPro that synchronizes Customers, Orders, Payments, Products, Payment Methods, and Taxes between BPro and a connected QuickBooks Desktop program.

 What gets transferred?